 Miss L. Morris and Miss E.M.
 Morris, sisters, resided at the house.
 A chronicle written by L. describes unaccountable footsteps and the apparition of a woman “heavily robed in deepest black from the head to her feet; her face was intensely sad and deadly pale.”
 The doorbell rang repeatedly — and there were knocks at both the front door and L.’s bedroom — but no one was ever there.
 Doorknobs jiggled and doors opened, and no one living in the house claimed responsibility.
 Admirably, the sisters remained until the end of the lease, but L. notes, “I never knew one happy day in it.”
 She adds that she attributed the weird events to “the fact of a woman a few years back having hung herself there.”

-Podmore’s interview with the sisters reveals that the previous tenant never reported any such problems and that, after the two left, the house remained empty until a “Mrs. G.” moved there.
+Podmore’s interview with the sisters reveals that the previous tenant never reported any such problems and that, after the sisters left, the house remained empty until a “Mrs. G.” moved there.

 🦇 November of 1887 through April of 1888 🦇